State Senator Mae Flexer

 Mae never backs down from a fight, no matter how powerful the opponent.
 She led the fight against Governor Malloy when he proposed devastating cuts to education, to our hospitals, and to the state police.
 She was proud to lead the successful charge against the inclusion of an asset test for our Medicare Savings Program in Governor Lamont’s 2019-2020 budget recommendations, as she knew that it would hurt some of the most vulnerable people in our state.

 And Mae took on members of her own party again to fight for reforms that ensure state government works for the people, not the special interests.
 Mae is committed to working every day to make sure Northeastern Connecticut has a strong voice in Hartford.

 Mae grew up in Killingly, the daughter of a Vietnam veteran and an Irish American immigrant, attended Killingly public schools and graduated from Killingly High School.
-No stranger to hard work, Mae worked as many as three jobs to put herself through college at Quinebaug Valley Community College and UConn.
+No stranger to hard work, Mae worked as many as three jobs to put herself through school at Quinebaug Valley Community College and UConn.

-Mae first became active in local politics first at a town budget meeting in high school.
+Mae first became active in local politics at a town budget meeting in high school.
 Her passion for her community has led her to serve in a variety of roles with several local groups.
 She has always been passionate about improving our community.
 She went on to serve in the state House of Representatives.

 First elected to the State Senate in November 2014, Mae currently serves as the Chair of the Government Administration & Elections Committee, working to keep our state’s voting processes fair and streamline our outdated election laws.
 She also serves as the Vice-Chair of the Higher Education & Employment Advancement Committee, and as a member of the Appropriations, Judiciary, Education and Internship committees.